axiros/py_unicode_in_axiros/show.markdown

 ## Json

-json restricted itself to transferring human symbols only - via unicode codepoints, on top of UTF-8 on the wire.
+Json restricted itself to transferring human symbols only - via unicode codepoints, on top of UTF-8 on the wire.

 Why?
-Javascript came from the human text processing world
+Javascript came from the human text processing world.

-- Json is not an application protocol but a data exchange format, a 'carrier' of application data
+- Json is not an application protocol but a data exchange format, a 'carrier' of application data.
 - A ``de-facto`` standard,now an RFC - for it's
   [obvious](http://www.json.org/fatfree.html) advantages, independent of encoding.
-- Safely convertable to UTF-8
+- Safely convertable to UTF-8.

 ## Nested Encode